HumzaBaig/simple_geometry/docs/README.md

 **Day 3**: Add default images and have the circles change colors depending on the area they're located on the board.

-**Day 4**: Complete all the options for the Options modal.
-Style the frontend, making it polished and professional.
+**Day 4**: Complete all styling for the frontend, making it polished and professional.

 ### Bonus features